MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cwinapp-class.md

 ### <a name="parameters"></a>Parametri
  *lpcszAppID*
- Specifica l'ID modello di utente dell'applicazione.
+ Specifica l'ID modello utente applicazione.

 ### <a name="remarks"></a>Note